eilyat/PE5/content/team/EconomistPosition.md

 Phone:
 weight: 3
 ---
 We are looking for one (senior) economist to join our team.
+-Using principles of Economics to provide advice on a wide range of topical issues -Working in an adhocracy and transparent organisational culture with supportive colleagues

 # About us